Anglo American suspends Australian coal mine operations after accident

-MELBOURNE (Reuters) - Anglo American said it had suspended operations at its Dawson coal mine in Australia after two contractor workers were injured at the site on Monday morning.
+MELBOURNE (Reuters) - Anglo American said it had suspended operations at its Dawson coal mine in Australia after a worker was killed and another was injured at the site on Monday morning.

 The Dawson mine, Anglo American’s third biggest coal mine in Australia, produced 4.24 million tonnes of metallurgical coal and thermal coal for export in 2014.